 As Europe’s westernmost country, Portugal is blessed with long stretches of beach and dramatic shoreline cliffs.
 The Algarve region in the south rates highly among beach-loving locals and foreigners alike, however more secluded and equally beautiful beaches can be found in the Alentejo region closer to the centre.
 Just a heads up — Portugal’s coastal waters are known to be nippy all year round, so expect your dips to be brief and refreshing!

 Portugal is a haven for seafood lovers.
 In coastal areas like Matosinhos in Porto, you’ll find rows of barbecues along the footpath where the day’s catch is cooked over smoking coals.
 Make sure you try gooseneck barnacles — a juicy national delicacy scraped from rocks and nicely matched with a Portuguese vinho verde (green wine).

 With its many beaches and Mediterranean climate, Portugal is generally considered a summer playground.
 However, if you head inland, you’ll find the country’s highest mountain range, Serra da Estrela, complete with a winter ski resort.
 The surrounding national park is the largest protected natural area in Portugal and features a series of marked hiking trails.

 Fado is a style of traditional Portuguese music, which dates back to the nineteenth century.
 The genre is known for being intensely emotive, and songs typically convey feelings of hardship and loss.
 Fado usually consists of a male or female vocalist backed by a small stringed ensemble, and you can find shows in many Portuguese bars and restaurants.

 Do you have any suggestions to add to our list of ten top things to do in Portugal?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock

 Emily McAuliffe is an Australian travel writer and photographer based in Portugal.
 Her work has featured in national publications such as the Qantas, Jetstar and Tigerair inflight magazines, Get Up & Go and Women’s Fitness.
-Subscribe to Emily’s blog for stories and images that will make you want to visit Portugal tomorrow!
+Visit Emily’s blog for more inspiring Portuguese travel stories.